nlamo/db-class-website/README.md

 # db-class-website

-Website for the main project for the 'Files and Databases' course, COMP 5531.
+Website/web application for the main project for our database course.

 ********